School Board Policy 505 -

 5. advocates violence or other illegal conduct;

-6. constitutes insulting or threatening words, the very expression of which injures or harasses other people (e.g., threats of violence, defamation of character or of a person's race, religion, ethnic origin, gender or sexual preference);
+6. constitutes insulting or threatening words, the very expression of which injures or harasses other people (e.g., threats of violence, defamation of character or of a person's race, religion, ethnic origin, gender or sexual orientation);

 7. presents a clear and present likelihood that, either because of its content or the manner of distribution, it will cause: